MIRR Function in Excel

-Consider an initial loan amount of 25,000 as initial investment amount (loan amount) with an interest rate of 5% yearly and you have earned an interest rate of 8% from the reinvested income.
-In MIRR excel the loan amount or initial investment amount is always considered as (-ve) value.
+Consider an initial loan amount of 25,000 as an initial investment amount (loan amount) with an interest rate of 5% yearly, and you have earned an interest rate of 8% from the reinvested income.
+In MIRR, the loan amount or initial investment amount is always considered as (-ve) value.

 Now calculate MIRR in Excel (Modified internal return rate) after 2 years: